Broadcast, unknown-unicast and multicast traffic: BUM handling in VXLAN

-The use of VXLAN as overlay technology allows providing data link layer connectivity services between endpoints that may be deployed across network layer network domains.
+The use of VXLAN as overlay technology allows for providing data link layer connectivity services between endpoints that may be deployed across network layer network domains.
 Since those endpoints are logically part of the same data link layer domain, they must be capable of sending and receiving data link layer multi-destination frames (BUM traffic).
 BUM traffic can be exchanged across network layer network boundaries by encapsulating it into VXLAN packets addressed to a multicast group, so to leverage the network for traffic replication services.

 In Data Plane Learning the broadcast traffic is flooded to multicast group members.
 In Control Plane Learning addresses are collected and forwarded via BGP.
 Broadcast traffic is reduced and VXLAN tunnel endpoints (VTEPs) reply to the caller directly.

 VXLAN can handle BUM in two ways: Multicast and Head End Replication.

 Multicast is the most common approach, and each VXLAN network identifier (VNI) is mapped to a single multicast group, while each multicast group may map to one or more VNIs.
 When a VTEP comes alive it uses the Internet Group Management Protocol to join the multicast groups for the VNIs it uses.
 When a VTEP has to send BUM traffic it will send it only to the relevant multicast group.
 This is a method for VTEP discovery.

 Head End Replication is only available if using BGP EVPN.
 It is less efficient than multicast and does not scale well but it is simpler to implement if you do not have a multicast-enabled infrastructure.
-In Host End Replication, when BUM arrives, the VTEP creates several unicast packets and sends one to each VTEP that supports the VNI.
+In Head End Replication, when BUM arrives, the VTEP creates several unicast packets and sends one to each VTEP that supports the VNI.

 BUM handling in EVPN

 Ethernet VPN (EVPN) and Provider Backbone Bridging EVPN (PBB-EVPN) provide Ethernet multipoint services over MPLS networks.
-In EVPN operations, the Provider Edge (PE) routers automatically discover each other when connected on the same ethernet segment and select a Designated Forwarder (DF) responsible for forwarding BUM traffic.
+In EVPN operations, the Provider Edge (PE) routers automatically discover each other when connected on the same Ethernet segment and select a Designated Forwarder (DF) responsible for forwarding BUM traffic.

 In a VXLAN-EVPN, MAC learning occurs via the control plane instead of data plane.
 Furthermore, it is accepted only traffic from VTEPs whose information is learnt via the control plane, otherwise it is dropped.
 This presents a secure fabric where traffic will only be forwarded between VTEPs validated by the control plane.